-Nowadays, when the flow of information is open for everyone and theory is so deeply developed in the most popular openings, the move 1…g6 as response to 1.e4 has become trendier.
-The main reason is “to avoid” theory and get the first player into a complicated position where he is forced to thinking by himself.
+Openings for White: Nowadays, when the flow of information is open for everyone and theory is so deeply developed in the most popular openings, the move 1…g6 as a response to 1.e4 has become trendier.
+The main reason is “to avoid” theory and get the first player into a complicated position where he is forced to think by himself.

 Most supporters of 1…g6 don’t have a fixed plan behind their fianchetto; they most likely will wait to see what white does and then react accordingly.